"By Megan Brooks

 Patient Counseling Information

-- that Ranexa will not abate an acute angina episode
+Inform patients that RANEXA will not abate an acute angina episode.

-- that Ranexa should not be used in patients who are receiving drugs that are strong CYP3A inhibitors (e.g., ketoconazole, clarithromycin, nefazodone, ritonavir)
+- Inform patients that RANEXA should not be used with drugs that are strong CYP3A inhibitors (e.g., ketoconazole, clarithromycin, nefazodone, ritonavir) [(see CONTRAINDICATIONS, DRUG INTERACTIONS].

-- to inform their physician if they are receiving drugs that are moderate CYP3A inhibitors (e.g., diltiazem, verapamil, erythromycin)
+- Advise patients to inform their physician if they are receiving drugs that are moderate CYP3A inhibitors (e.g., diltiazem, verapamil, erythromycin) [see DRUG INTERACTIONS].

-- to inform their physician if they are receiving P-gp inhibitors (e.g., cyclosporine)
+- Advise patients to inform their physician if they are receiving drugs that are P-gp inhibitors (e.g., cyclosporine) [see DRUG INTERACTIONS].

-- that grapefruit juice or grapefruit products should be limited when taking Ranexa
+- Advise patients to limit grapefruit juice or grapefruit products when taking RANEXA [see DRUG INTERACTIONS].

-- to contact their physician if they experience fainting spells while taking Ranexa
+- Advise patients to contact their physician if they experience fainting spells while taking RANEXA.

 Ranolazine tested negative for genotoxic potential in the following assays: Ames bacterial mutation assay, Saccharomyces assay for mitotic gene conversion, chromosomal aberrations assay in Chinese hamster ovary (CHO) cells, mammalian CHO/HGPRT gene mutation assay, and mouse and rat bone marrow micronucleus assays.